snatu/multimodal-social/README.md

 >>> folds=mmdatasdk.socialiq.standard_train_fold,mmdatasdk.socialiq.standard_valid_fold
 ```

 Social-IQ 1.0 has no public test data, since the test set will be used for challenges and workshops.
-We are planning to release a public test set of 100 videos soon on Social-IQ 1.1.
+However, we are releasing a public test set [here](http://immortal.multicomp.cs.cmu.edu/raw_datasets/SocialIQ_PUBLIC_TEST.zip).
+This public test is different than the challenge test set, which the original paper reports results on.
+To submit to challenge test set, please contact us by email.

 You can also download the raw data [here](http://immortal.multicomp.cs.cmu.edu/raw_datasets/Social-IQ.zip)